Fire and rescue services

 Malaria is widespread except in Nairobi and at altitudes above 2500m.

-Other insect-borne diseases occur, such as:
+Other insect-borne diseases occur, including:

 To protect yourself from disease: